Summer of Success: Save 40% on Your 3-Day Fast Track Purchase

 Get started free with our free intro course!

-Senior Housing Business and Group Home Startup Costs
+Group Home Startup Costs

-How Much Does It Cost to Start A Group Home?
+How Much Does It Cost to Start a Group Home?

 The cost to start a group home varies dramatically based on the type of home you’re creating.
-Traditional nursing homes with 50-100 residents require millions in capital.
+Traditional nursing homes with 50 to 100 residents require millions in capital.
+But here is what most people don’t realize: residential assisted living (RAL) homes operate in regular single-family homes with 6 to 16 residents, requiring far less initial investment while delivering impressive returns.

 Your startup costs depend on three critical factors:

-• Location: Urban markets cost more but command higher rates.
+• Location: Urban markets cost more but command higher rates

-• Size: A 10-resident home generates more revenue than a 6-resident home.
+• Size: A 10-resident home generates more revenue than a 6-resident home

-• Level of care: Basic assisted living versus memory care specialization.
+• Level of care: Basic assisted living versus memory care specialization

 Senior Housing Business Model